davidgilbertson/tinyTimer/README.md

 Use the timer to record the running time for particular areas of your code, then output the results to the console in a neat little table.

+The timer requires a console that supports the console.table() command.

 ![screenshot](https://raw.github.com/davidgilbertson/tinyTimer/master/screenshot.png)

 ## Installation

-Just copy paste the timer object into your code.
+Just copy paste the timer code into your code.
 Obviously you should be adding it your app's namespace.

+If you prefer, you can include the script using a script tag, but if you're not concatenating you javascript files at build time then this is just another network request that the world doesn't need.

 ## Example Usage